Return to the Costume List

 7. How do I take care of this stuff?

 Public (especially university) libraries.
-Well, actually, you'll just find books on how to make costumes and props.
-Haunt the section on theater, and you'll learn all sorts of useful things.
+At a library you'll find books on how to make costumes and props.
+They may also have a makerspace, where you can get access to tools, 3D printers, etc. Haunt the section on theater, and you'll learn all sorts of useful things.
+I've also checked out books on cosplay.
 Remember that if your library doesn't carry a specific title, they can probably get it through interlibrary loan.
-University libraries (especially when the university has a theater department) tend to have better selection.
+University libraries (especially when the university has a theater department) tend to have better selection, notably some of the older wig books.
 While you're at it, that theater department or the local theater would be a good next stop, especially if you have specific questions.

 Victoria's Secret is more expensive and doesn't look trashy enough--every couple of years I find something there but it's very hit and miss (mostly miss).
-Local lingerie stores may also be a resource; many are more flexible about special ordering things for you than Frederick's, or they may carry things they don't (like backseamed plain or fishnet stockings, which Frederick's didn't carry for years).
-Leg Avenue, which makes novelty stockings/socks, is available at funkier lingerie shops and sells black knee-high socks shot through with silver lurex that make nice Frank gloves with a little alteration.
+Local lingerie stores may also be a resource, and of course hit the Nov.
+1 Halloween popup shop sales.
+Leg Avenue, which makes novelty stockings/socks, is available at funkier lingerie shops and Halloween stores and sells black knee-high socks shot through with silver lurex that make nice Frank gloves with a little alteration.
 (I have seen the same fabric as stockings or tights at funky clothing outlets like Urban Outfitters...but stick with the socks, or you'll have to add your own elastic.)

 Thrift Stores and Garage Sales.
-Good source for 70s items (purses, shoes, etc.), and for slips, pearls, tap shoes, tube tops, and boots.
+Used to be a good source for 70s items (purses, shoes, etc.), and for slips, pearls, tap shoes, tube tops, and boots.
+Still worth a shot.
 Sometimes you'll luck into things like gold band uniforms, black nylon robes, or a dress you can modify.
 (It won't be quite right, but it's a lot less work than making one from scratch.)
 Sometimes it is easier to find a garment made of a fabric you want and chop it up than to find the fabric at a fabric store.
+And fans have been around long enough that some folks have found actual Rocky costumes at thrift stores.

 Payless Shoe Stores.
-Stocks women's high heels into at least a size 11, and they're cheap (about $10).
+They're supposed to be coming back, and they sell on Amazon.
+Stocks women's high heels into at least a size 11, and they're cheap.
 Also occasionally a source for Brad/Janet shoes and cheap Magenta boots.
 Stock changes quickly, so when you see something you want, buy it, don't wait.
 May stock useful stuff like cushioned insoles (Dr. Scholl's cheapie ones are useless--get thicker ones) and no-stick pads for the soles of your shoes.

 Department Stores.
 I've had really good luck at JC Penney's.
+I think Janet would shop there.
 Over the years I have bought fishnet pantyhose, giant pearls, platform sandals, and gold boxers here, and this is where a friend got her "Janet" necklace.
 They also have garter belts and used to sell 4711 cologne.
 Many items (like the platform sandals) are in the catalog only.
 They also have a scrubs catalog from which you can order lab coats and the green medicalscrubs, though they tend to carry mostly nontraditional patterns and colors.
-I got my Magenta granny boots at Sears ($40).
+I got my Magenta granny boots at Sears.

 To my surprise, I found that larger department stores can also be a resource for makeup.
 Some folks swear by the MAC line of eyeshadows, for example (also very popular with the punk set).
 Lots of color and they don't change shades often.
 Living in the South, the only place I could find 'em was at the makeup counter of major department stores.

 Discount Stores and Drug Stores (Target, Wal-Mart, to a lesser extent Walgreens/Osco), especially around Halloween or after-Halloween clearance.
+(The Halloween stores will have more stuff, but I know where to find the Walgreens.)
 This is a good time to buy cheap fake eyelashes, costumes with capes, costumes with pitchforks and axes (for your space gun and for Frank) and cheap wigs.
 They don't usually look that good, but with a little styling can be quite acceptable, and you can't beat the price.
 Most of the Halloween makeup is poor quality and not recommended.
-(No staying power.)
 Hunt the regular makeup section (Gene Chiovari recommends Cover Girl) and try that instead.
 NOTE: If you find the "perfect color," buy a little extra; makeup colors go in and out of style and this will buy you time if it is discontinued.
 My favorite Magenta bra was from K-Mart.
 Roller pins (big bobbypins) can be bought here, as can (if you are lucky) oval barrettes that are about right for Janet.
-Walgreen's has carried fake eyelashes and glue for years, whether they are in fashion or not, and while I hate to say it, Wal-Mart's crafts department can be handy.
+Walgreen's has carried fake eyelashes and glue for years, whether they are in fashion or not, and while I hate to say it, Wal-Mart's crafts department can be handy, especially after Joanns went bankrupt.

 Playtex used to sell pink dishwashing gloves in October for Breast Cancer awareness at outlets like these, but apparently that's no longer a thing.

 Fabric stores also stock Velcro, ribbon, beads, boning, sequins by the yard or in strips, Aleene's Stop Fraying (like Fray-Check, only better!), rat-tail (shiny cord useful for lacing homemade corsets), lingerie findings, bouquet forms, rhinestones, metal studs, lace, fake flowers, and fabric paint.
 Other useful purchases include eyelets and a special tool to set them into corsets.
-You can find some fabrics at places like Wal-Mart, but the selection is poor, they don't know their stock, and you won't accidentally find a lot of the other useful stuff you didn't even know you needed that you will at a fabric store.
 Visit around Christmas (or at the after-Christmas sales) if you need metallic ribbon, useful for floorshow garters or Columbia shorts.

 Craft Stores.
 There's some overlap with fabric stores, and with the crafts department of places like Wal-Mart, but since craft stores (like national chain Michael's) stock less fabric, they stock more of everything else.
 (Hobby Lobby is kind of evil but I have to admit they have a great trim department.)
-Check here for feathers of various types, rhinestones, fake celery, fake flowers, Testors enamel paints, paintbrushes, etc. Michael's carries a wide range of Sharpie markers and you can buy them individually instead of buying multipacks like they sell at Walgreen's.
+Check here for feathers of various types, rhinestones, fake celery, fake flowers, Testors enamel paints, paintbrushes, etc. Michael's carries a wide range of Sharpie markers and you can buy them individually instead of buying multipacks from Walgreen's.
 "Craft aprons" make great lab aprons and are super cheap.
 Keep your mind open; for example, those tiny paintbrushes could be just the thing to apply your eyeliner.
-Places like Ben Franklin also carry makeup in addition to crafts and notions; my current Magenta eyeshadow, for example, is a no-name brand from Ben Franklin (total cost: less than $2).
 Again, check for coupons on their website/your smartphone.

 Hardware Shops.
 Can't find chain for your Janet purse?
 They sell it by the foot.
 They also have other stuff you may find helpful that you never knew you needed (jumprings, steel wool, etc.).

 Home Repair Superstores (Home Depot, Lowe's, etc.).
 Hardware shops on steroids.
-Also carry things like dowels/molding that may be handy for hand props (the cylinders on my space belt are half-dowel molding cut to size and sanded to make the bevel).
+Also carry things like dowels/molding that may be handy for hand props (for years, the cylinders on my space belt were half-dowel molding cut to size and sanded to make the bevel).

 Hobby Shops.
 They'll know exactly what kind of paint is best for whatever you have to paint, and be happy to tell you how to prep the surface, too.